AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/implement-blue-button/index.md

 b: block
 ---

-Be sure to complete [Wiring the Green LED](/devices/ayla-linux-agent/tutorials/wiring-the-green-led/) before starting this tutorial.

 The host application (appd) has a property called Blue_button which does not actually respond to a real button:

 <div class="row">